Owen-sz/freegeek-info-script/README.md

 > [!TIP]
 >  Use `Ctrl + Shift + V` to paste into the terminal

-#### Windows:

-`Set-ExecutionPolicy RemoteSigned -Scope CurrentUser; winget install -y git; start-process powershell; git clone https://Owen-sz/freegeek-info-script.git; cd freegeek-info-script; ./freegeek-info.ps1`

 If you would like to just use the files on their own, Download the `freegeek-info.sh` file.
 If you need to use on Ultramarine, download both, store in the same folder, and always run the `freegeek-info.sh` first.
 Running `freegeek-info.sh` will auto-update the script every time there is a new commit.

+#### Windows:

+Coming Soon!
+Can track progress in the `freegeek-info.ps1` file.

 ## For Contributors